learn-co-curriculum/cssi-6.1-gae-launch-app/README.md

 + Create a new application by going to the File menu and picking "New Application..."

-+ Call your application “appengine-practice”
++ Name your application “appengine-practice”
-Click the browse button to save the application in the desktop directory.
++ Click the browse button to save the application in the desktop directory.

 + Enter 8080 in the port field if it's not already there (Not admin port!)